spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v4/advanced-usage/using-a-custom-directory-structure.md

 ```

 [This example from the tests](https://github.com/spatie/laravel-medialibrary/blob/3.9.0/tests/PathGenerator/CustomPathGenerator.php) uses
 the md5 value of media-id to name directories.
-The directories were conversions are stored will be named `c` instead of the default `conversions`.
+The directories where conversions are stored will be named `c` instead of the default `conversions`.

 There aren't any restrictions on how the directories can be named.
-When a `Media`-object get deleted the package will delete its entire associated directory.
+When a `Media`-object gets deleted the package will delete its entire associated directory.
-So take care that every media gets it's own unique directory.
+So make sure that every media gets its own unique directory.